The Highgate Jazz with Soul Festival

 6pm Corina Piatti Trio @ The Old Crown £10/£8

 Corina Piatti (vocals/guitar), Henry Gilbert (bass) and Koichi Sakai (percussion).

 "Corina Piatti, singer, songwriter and guitarist, is originally from Argentina and sings in Spanish, Portuguese and English, reflecting the different cultures from which she has taken her musical inspiration"

 8pm Alex Garnett's London Supersax Project @ Highgate United Reformed Church £20/£18

-Alex Garnett (baritone), Nigel Hitchcock (alto), Sammy Mayne (alto), Brandon Allen (tenor), Graeme Blevins (tenor), Steve Fishwick (trumpet), James Pearson (piano), Sam Burgess (bass) and Chris Higginbottom (drums)
+Alex Garnett (baritone), Nigel Hitchcock (alto), Sammy Mayne (alto), Brandon Allen (tenor), Graeme Blevins (tenor), Steve Fishwick (trumpet), James Pearson (piano), Mark Lewandowski (bass) and Chris Higginbottom (drums)

 Back in the early 1970s bassist Buddy Clark and saxophonist Med Flory conceived a brilliant idea: to form a saxophone section with rhythm that would use orchestrated arrangements of saxophonist Charlie Parker’s transcendent bop solos as the basis for its music.

 Recruiting the best to wrestle with Parker's finger-busting solos the group boasts a front line of the country's top saxophonists.